scoder/lupa/README.rst

 Importing Lua binary modules
 -----------------------------

+**This will usually work as is**, but here are the details, in case anything goes wrong for you.

 To use binary modules in Lua, you need to compile them against the header files of the LuaJIT sources that you used to build Lupa, but do not link them against the LuaJIT library.